smart-on-fhir/smart-health-links/docs/user-stories.md

 ### Additional use cases for "Powerful Portals"

+* Clinical Summary from a provider portal; can share during an emergency department visit while traveling
 * Lab results from a pharmacy portal
-* Clinical history from a provider portal

 ## "Paper+"